On the stability of matrix-valued Riccati diffusions: Ensemble Kalman-Bucy Filters

 In this case $\kappa=0$.
 Following the proof of Theorem 3.1 in~\cite{DelMoral/Tugaut:2016} we check that the sample covariance matrix $\widehat{\mathscr{P}}_{t,\varpi}$ associated with the interacting particle system (\ref{fv1-3}), satisfies (\ref{f21}) with $\kappa=0$ in (\ref{cond-UV-ref-intro}), and with the replacement of $A$ given by

 used in in (\ref{f21}).
-Since we accommodate arbitrary matrices $A\in\Ma_r$ in (\ref{f21}), the latter replacement is immaterial.
-Thus again, all the the estimates presented in Section~\ref{statement-sec} immediately apply to the sample covariance matrix $\widehat{\mathscr{P}}_{t,\varpi}$ of this class of inflated {\tt EnKF} model.
+Since we accommodate arbitrary matrices $A\in\Ma_r$ in (\ref{f21}), the latter replacement is again already covered.
+All the estimates presented in Section~\ref{statement-sec} immediately apply to the sample covariance matrix $\widehat{\mathscr{P}}_{t,\varpi}$ of this class of inflated {\tt EnKF} model.